Kimskogfelter/Recipe-site/README.md

     This project was deployed to Github.com.
 The following steps shows how you do it:

 1. Log in to your Github.
-2. Go to the Safari Retreat repository in Github: [https://github.com/Kimskogfelter/Safari-Retreat]
+2. Go to the Recipe Site repository in Github: [https://github.com/Kimskogfelter/Recipe-site]
 3. Select Settings in the repository navigation menu at the top.
 4. Select Pages at the left handside of the website.
 5. Choose: Deploy from a branch as Source.